QueueClassic/queue_classic/readme.md

 ## Proven

-Queue_classic was designed out of necessity.
+queue_classic was designed out of necessity.
 I needed a message queue that was fast, reliable, and low maintenance.
 It was built upon PostgreSQL out of a motivation of not wanting to add a redis or 0MQ service to my network of services.
 It boasts a small API and very few features.
 It was designed to be simple.
 Thus, if you need